JonnyDaenen/dissi-bq/README.md

-# Part 2 - JSON to BigQuery
+# DISSI-BQ

+DISSY-BQ is a DIStributed Schema Inference tool for BigQuery JSON data loading, written in Apache Beam.
+It is trivial to execute on Cloud Dataflow, in combination with data that resides in Cloud Storage.

-This application loads JSON data from a storage location (e.g. GCS) into BigQuery according to a common schema.
+The pipeline loads JSON data from a storage location (e.g. GCS) into BigQuery according to a common schema.
 The schema is auto-inferred based on the data, and is used to keep the target table up to date.